 Abstract:

-The Ti60 titanium alloy was successfully vacuum brazed with Ti
+The Ti60 alloy was successfully vacuum-brazed with Ti

-2AlNb titanium alloy by using TiZrNiCu filler metal.
-The interfacial microstructure and possible phases of the joints, as well as the fracture form of fractures, were detected by SEM and EDS.
-Effects of the brazing temperature on the interfacial microstructure and mechanical properties of the joints were investigated.
-The results show that the typical interfacial microstructure was Ti60/α + β/(Ti,Zr)
+2AlNb alloy by using TiZrNiCu amorphous filler metal.
+SEM, EDS, and other methods were used to analyze the interfacial microstructure of the brazed joint.
+The influence of brazing temperature on the interfacial microstructure and mechanical properties of the joint was studied.
+The results show that the typical interfacial microstructure of the brazed joint is Ti60/α + β/(Ti,Zr)

 2(Ni,Cu)/α + β/B2/β/Ti

 2AlNb.
-As the brazing temperature increased, the content of (Ti,Zr)
+As the brazing temperature increases, the content of (Ti,Zr)

-2(Ni,Cu) phase decreased and they distributed more evenly.
-The lower brazing temperature caused the thick brittle layer, making it prone to microcracks and becoming a weak link in the joint.
-Besides, the lamellar α + β microstructure was formed when the brazing temperature was too high.
-With increasing of brazing temperature, shear strength of the joints was first increased and then decreased.
-The maximum shear strength of 283.9 MPa was obtained at the brazing temperature of 980 ℃ for 10min.
-Fracture analysis indicated that the joints were fractured at brazing seam, which performed as brittle fracture.
+2(Ni,Cu) compound decreases, and they distribute more evenly.
+A lower brazing temperature causes the thick brittle compound layer, making it prone to microcracks and becoming a weak link in the joint.
+Besides, the large-scale lamellar α + β microstructure is formed at the base metal of Ti60 when the brazing temperature is too high.
+With the increase in brazing temperature, the shear strength of the joint first increases and then decreases.
+The maximum average shear strength of 283.9 MPa is obtained at the brazing temperature of 980 °C for 10 min.
+Fracture analysis indicates that all fractures occur at the brazed joints and are brittle.